-The Accelerated MSFA program is structured to provide a one year curriculum that covers all important area of the CFA® body of knowledge.
+The Accelerated MSFA program is structured to provide a one year curriculum, and the MSFA an 18-month curriculum, covering all important area of the CFA® body of knowledge.

 All MSFA classes are taught at USF's San Francisco Downtown Campus.
 The Professional MSFA classes are held on Saturdays: the first class meets from 8:00 a.m. to 12:00 p.m. and the second class meets from 1:00 p.m. to 5:00 p.m.

-The Accelerated MSFA classes are held on weekdays and weekday evenings.
+The MSFA and Accelerated MSFA classes are held on weekdays and weekday evenings.
 The schedule of classes varies each semester, and from year to year.